AndreaLoforte/OGL_Application_20210909/OGL_Application/README.txt

 The project is developed by a single person in his spare time with the only purpose of enjoying programming and computer graphics.

-OGL_Application allows the user to create/delete predefined objects at runtime, to edit existing objects in terms of their position,orientation, colors, sizes, behaviour (activation of physics/ai).It has a shooting system and a simple implementation of enemy behaviour.
+OGL_Application allows the user to create/delete predefined objects at runtime, to edit existing objects in terms of their position,orientation, colors, sizes,behaviour (activation of physics/ai).It has a shooting system and a simple implementation of enemy behaviour.
 It has 3 kind of camera transformations that the user can switch at runtime.
 All of the progress made during a session can be saved and restored later.

 It enbeds various functionality, most of which I developed by myself